Soccer in the Australian Capital Territory: Academies

 FFA Centre of Excellence (formally Australian Institute of Sport Football Program) – Established in 1981 as one of the eight founding programs at the Australian Institute of Sport.
 The FFA Centre of Excellence (FFA COE) is run by the national federation of Australia and is based in Bruce, Australian Capital Territory.
 Funding for the program is provided by the federal Australian Sports Commission.
-20 students from all over Australia between the ages 14–17 are selected for a 12-month study and development program, with the option of a second year.
+20 students from all over Australia between the ages 14 and 17 are selected for a 12-month study and development program, with the option of a second year.
 The FFA COE fields their squad in the top division of men's football in the ACT, NPL Capital Football but is ineligible for the Federation Cup and league finals series.
 The program has previously competed in the NSW and Victorian Premier Leagues and has produced a host of Australian international players.

-Canberra United Academy (CUA) – Established on 15 December 2015 by Capital Football, the CUA was an amalgamation of Capital Football's various elite high performance football programs into one entity.
+Canberra United Academy (CUA) – Established on 15 December 2015 by Capital Football, the CUA was an amalgamation of Capital Football's various elite high performance soccer programs into one entity.
 CUA is the elite academy for both boys and girls from the ACT and surrounding regions between the ages of 10 and 17.
 In 2016 the academy fielded their boys squad in the NPL Capital Football but its inclusion was controversial with ACT NPL clubs threatening to form their own breakaway league or boycotting matches at one stage before negotiations with Capital Football avoided that scenario and a compromise was reached for 2017 onwards that would see the boys CUA merge with the FFA COE, with two players selected from CUA to be included in the FFA COE squad.
 CUA has fielded their girls program in the Women's National Premier League Capital Football since 2016 onwards.

+Talent Support Program (TSP), Which is now the Talent Development Scheme (TDS) is the official academy run by Capital football for elite NPL Footballers aged 14-16, The Academy is the pathway for the national youth championships the TDS is run by Phil Booth and Coaches Marcial Munoz, Pete Carbone, Brad Oliviera, Ian Worthington and Grant Barlow, the academy training is held at the Hawker football centre.
+The Squads are Below for 2024.

+U14s: Jacob Hately, Andreas Kaskoutas, Adam Przydacz, Joshua Lopilato, Cooper Wykes, Jacob Pratezina, Cooper San Juan, Logan Volkert, Antun Celebija, Filip Jovcic, Cameron Walsh, Oliver Juric, Orion Henry, Christian Inacio, Calvin Habtemarian, Max Agbonzilko, and Dylan Bates.